Kawhan/PyStackWeek6/README.md

 ## 🖥️ Descrição do projeto

 Sistema de cadastro de vagas que permite que pessoas cadastrem eventos na plataforma e disponibilizem para pessoas se inscreverem neles, nesse mesmo sistema possui um gerenciamento de certificados e csvs gerados.
 Por fim, possui também um sistema de login e registro para usuários da plataforma.
+Feito dentro na semana pystack week

 ## 🖥️ Project description
 Vacancy registration system that allows people to register events on the platform and make them available for people to register for them, in this same system it has a management of certificates and generated csvs.
 Finally, it also has a login and registration system for platform users.